Broadcast Product: Redefining Shape-aligned Element-wise Multiplication and Beyond

+The proposed broadcast product is almost identical to \texttt{numpy}'s broadcast operation, allowing \texttt{A * B} in \texttt{numpy} to be represented as $\tensor{A} \boxdot \tensor{B}$ in equations.
+However, there is a difference in how cases are handled when the tensor orders differ, but the broadcasting condition is satisfied.

+The key difference lies in the shape-normalization convention (\cref{def:format}): our definition follows the \textbf{F-convention} (trailing singletons are appended), whereas \texttt{numpy} follows the \textbf{C-convention} (leading singletons are prepended)\footnote{\url{https://numpy.org/doc/stable/user/basics.broadcasting.html}}.
+For instance, $\mathbb{R}^{2 \times 3}$ is identified with $\mathbb{R}^{2 \times 3 \times 1}$ under the F-convention, but with $\mathbb{R}^{1 \times 2 \times 3}$ under the C-convention.
+Below, we show some examples of Python codes.

-As in the example above, if we explicitly specify the tensors' shapes including modes of length one, all computations work as expected.
-We can directly translate \mintinline{python}{A * x} in \texttt{numpy} to $\bm{A} \boxdot \bm{x}$ in equations.
+As in the following example, if we explicitly specify the tensors' shapes including modes of length one, all computations work as expected.
+We can directly translate \mintinline{python}{A * B} in \texttt{numpy} to $\tensor{A} \boxdot \tensor{B}$ in equations.

-However, if we don't explicitly write down the mode of the length of one, \texttt{numpy}'s behavior is slightly different from our broadcast definition as follows.
+However, if we don't explicitly write down the axis of length one, \texttt{numpy}'s behavior is in the exact opposite way to our definition as follows.

-Here, if one simply defines a vector ($\mathbb{R}^3$) in \texttt{numpy}, it is naturally interpreted as a row-vector in this context.
-Thus, \texttt{numpy} equates it to $\mathbb{R}^{1\times 3}$.
-We cannot directly translate the description of \texttt{numpy} into the mathematical equations.

-If confusion happens when writing the broadcast product, we recommend explicitly defining the shape even for the mode with the length of one.
+If confusion happens when writing the broadcast product, we recommend explicitly defining the shape even for the axis with length one.
 For example, an image with a single channel can be written as $\mathbb{R}^{H \times W \times 1}$.